 Another tip on how to avoid pimples on your forehead?
 Don't neglect your hair.
 The buildup of oil, sweat, and dirt in your hair can lead to breakouts when transferred onto your skin.

 Make sure your hair is always clean or at least product-free, to reduce the risk of breaking out.
-Choose a non-comedogenic shampoo and conditioner to wash your hair or one with tea tree oil which is anti-inflammatory and antimicrobial.
+Choose a non-comedogenic shampoo and conditioner to wash your hair or one with which is anti-inflammatory and antimicrobial.
 Try to avoid styling products, such as hair oils and waxes, which can clog your pores.

 How to avoid pimples if you have bangs?
 The rules are more or less the same: cleanse your skin, remove excess oil, and exfoliate.
 Oh yeah, and keep your hair away from your face!